Ubuntu 16.04 reached End-Of-Life (EOL) in April 2021, 18.04 to follow in 2023

-The first one is to buy a new VPS or Dedicated Server with a newer version of Ubuntu.
-Then, you have to configure your applications and migrate your data from the old to the new server.
-Afterwards, you can swap the IP addresses, and you are migrated to the new Ubuntu.
+Your first option is to buy a new VPS or Dedicated Server and install the newer Ubuntu version directly onto your server.
+Then, you will have to configure your existing applications and migrate them along with the data from your old to your newly purchased server.

 How to upgrade from Ubuntu 16.04 to 18.04?

-Before you start upgrading your existing installation, please make a backup of your critical data, read the Change Log, and be sure that you have all updates installed to your current version of Ubuntu.
+Before you start upgrading your existing installation, please ensure that you have made a full backup of your system data and your database.
+Next, carefully go through the change log and make sure that you have all required updates already installed on your current Ubuntu version.

-The upgrade can be done by running these two commands:
+The upgrade process itself can be easily done by running the following 2 commands:

 sudo apt-get install update-manager-core do-release-upgrade